Cheltenham, Victoria: Cemeteries

 The Cheltenham Pioneers Cemetery is located in Charman Road, next to the railway station, and was established in October 1864.
 The cemetery has many of Cheltenham's most distinguished inhabitants.
 There are also many memorials to some of Cheltenham's youngest inhabitants, such as the many unnamed babies from the nearby Children's Home (the site is now occupied by Westfield Southland Shopping centre) who died as a result of disease early in the 20th century.

 Most burials now take place at the Cheltenham Memorial Park, located on Reserve Road, which was established in 1933.

 Transport

 The suburb has been serviced by Cheltenham railway station since December 1881, which is located on the Frankston line, alongside Charman Road.
 In 2017 an additional railway station opened in Cheltenham's north; Southland railway station adjacent to the busy shopping centre of the same name, Westfield Southland shopping complex.
 Bus routes also service the suburb, mainly focusing on the large Westfield Southland Shopping centre complex, Warrigal Road (Highway) to the far east, Park Road to the north and Centre Dandenong Road around the suburb's geographic centre.

 In 2020 the Victorian government completely rebuilt Cheltenham train station and removed two level crossings in the suburb.

+Cheltenham is the starting point for the Suburban Rail Loop.
+The tunnelling for this underground rapid transit rail line is expected to start in 2026 and the first stage is due to be finished in 2035.
+The other end of the line terminates at Werribee.